How to Convince a Woman that Sex is Bad: An Instruction Manual for Men who Feel Entitled to Undermine Women’s Feelings and Desires

 Me: Ok I’ll meet you downstairs

-On our tense trudge to our plans, he told me had had been thinking that we should have a talk about “where things were going” between us.
+On our tense trudge to SEPTA, he told me had had been thinking that we should have a talk about “where things were going” between us.
 I assumed this meant things were going somewhere or else why would he bring it up.
 I said I agreed but not now, when I had only gotten 3 hours of sleep and was still acutely upset, and the sleep deprivation could only exacerbate things.
 He was respectful of my space and let me approach him on my own terms.
 That night he helped me move my brother’s stuff out of my brother’s old apartment, and I gave him a bunch of clothes and assorted junk my brother and his girlfriend were throwing out.
-Back at my place, he tried to leave the haul in my apartment, and I was fairly firm that that didn’t sound like “such a good idea.”
+Back at my place, he tried to leave the haul behind, and I was fairly firm that that didn’t sound like “such a good idea.”
 He was like, “Why not, it’s not like I’m trying to move in here, I just can’t carry it all on my bike, it’s not like I’m never gonna be back.”
 My face turned an alarming shade of red, like tears were about to burst forth like the Kool-Aid Man through a brick wall.
 And he was like, “Oh…?
 Oh, wow.”
 I hadn’t meant to make it so obvious that this night might be our last.
 But I wasn’t sure we could get past this.
 When he got home, he immediately followed up.

 Kyle: I know you’re busy during the week, so whenever you have the time and energy to talk let me know.